Data General Eclipse: Description

+Initial models

+There were initially two series, S and C, and three individual models of the Eclipse, 100, 200 and 300.
+The S/100 was the basic model, lacking MAP and the floating point option, both of which were present on the S/200.
+The C/300 added a collection of additional instructions to the S/200, intended to help implement common routines seen in business applications like converting strings between different character sets, or reading and writing numbers to and from different formats including strings.
+This Commercial Instruction Set also included fixed-point arithmetic instructions, which were commonly used in currency calculations as they did not lose accuracy.
+(Note: The PDP-11 included an almost identical Commercial Instruction Set (CIS) as an optional add-on.)
+To implement these, the C/300 used a modified processor known as the Extended Arithmetic Processor.
+Another difference between the S and C series was that the former included a writable control store, which allowed the user to write their own instructions and store them in the processor for fast execution.

 Production problems with the Eclipse led to a rash of lawsuits in the late 1970s, after new versions of the machine were pre-ordered by many DG customers and then never arrived.
 After over a year of waiting, some decided to sue the company, while others simply cancelled their orders and went elsewhere.
 It appeared that the Eclipse was originally intended to replace the Nova outright, also evidenced by the fact that the Nova 3 series released at the same time was phased out the next year.
 However, strong continuing demand resulted in the Nova 4, perhaps as a result of the continuing problems with the Eclipse.

+Later models

+As was the case with the earlier Nova series, the Eclipse underwent continual updating, following changes in semiconductor manufacturing.
+Unlike the Nova, these generally kept the name of the corresponding original model, adding a model number such that, for instance, the S/100 was replaced by the S/130 and 140.

+The main differences in later models was the expansion of the memory model to allow for ever-increasing amounts of main memory.
+The S/140 supported up to 1 MB.
+Other changes included the addition of integer multiplication and division in the base unit, as well as a version of the CIS becoming standard on all models.

+Operating systems

+The AOS operating system was quite sophisticated, advanced compared to the PDP-11 offerings, with access control lists (ACLs) for file protection.

 Facts

 The original Cray-1 system used an Eclipse to act as a Maintenance and Control Unit (MCU).
 It was configured with two Ampex CRTs, an 80 MB Ampex disk drive, a thermal printer, and a 9-track tape drive.
 Its primary purpose was to download an image of either the Cray Operating System or customer engineering diagnostics at boot time.
 Once booted, it acted as a status and control console via RDOS station software.